USAA Auto Insurance Review for 2021

 USAA's loss ratios seem good, though the loss ratio was a little high in 2016 at almost 90 percent.

-Remember, even though multiple claim payouts may seem good, they add costs onto customers’ rates.
+Remember, even though multiple claim payouts may seem good, they add costs to customers' rates.

 Since USAA's loss ratio dipped back down to 77 in 2018, USAA isn't at risk of going bankrupt and is still paying out a decent amount of claims.

-While we’ve already covered USAA’s rates and discounts, getting a quote can give you a second price estimate before you commit to a USAA policy.
+While we've already covered USAA's rates and discounts, getting a quote can give you a second price estimate before committing to a USAA policy.

 So keep reading to learn about the different steps that you'll have to complete to get a USAA quote.